 What if I don't care much about how I look?

-One might say I don’t care much about how I look, my goal is to run a marathon or cycle up a mountain.
+One might say I don't care much about how I look, my goal is to run a marathon or cycle up a mountain.
 That sounds logical.
-It isn’t though.
+It isn't though.
 Body Comp improvements play a huge role in endurance performance.
 In that scenario its about optimizing the fat to muscle to bodyweight ration.
-One of the best example is Lance Armstrong, who lost 20 lb.
+One of the best examples is Lance Armstrong, who lost 20 lb.
 (9kg) in between the early 90s when he was an average pro cyclist and the late 90s were he arguably became the greatest the cyclist of all time (1).
-Loosing 20 lb.
-(9kg) from in this case primarily muscle has to be considered a Body Comp improvement in this specific scenario as it improves to kilo to watt ratio which is a key indicator of absolute performace in cycling endurance.
+Losing 20 lbs.
+(9kg) from in this case primarily muscle has to be considered a Body Comp improvement in this specific scenario as it improves to kilo to watt ratio which is a key indicator of absolute performance in cycling endurance.
 The less you weigh in relation to your power output, the longer you can go.
 And win.

-In another scenario, another person might say I don’t care much about how I look, my goal is just to feel better and be healthy.
-Also in this case, Body Comp is a key indicator.
-When we talk being healthy, first immune function positively correlates with muscle mass.
+In another scenario, another person might say I don't care much about how I look, my goal is just to feel better and be healthy.
+So in this case, Body Comp is a key indicator.
+When we talk about being healthy, first immune function positively correlates with muscle mass.
 Yes, more muscle means better immune function.
 Second, muscle mass and strength are also the top two key indicators for biological age (3).
 The longer you can improve and maintain muscle mass and strength the younger you are.
 And of course, total body fat and body fat distribution are correlated to the hormonal system which regulates our wellbeing.
-Higher bodyfat combined with lower muscle mass has been show to negatively impact blood sugar management, energy level, sleep quality and thyroid function which has been shown to impact well being tremendously.
+Higher body fat combined with lower muscle mass has been shown to negatively impact blood sugar management, energy level, sleep quality and thyroid function which has been shown to impact well being tremendously.

 Improved Body Comp is therefore a fundamental component of performance, health and wellbeing.
 Improving Body Comp will directly and indirectly affect any physical goal you have.

 And of course how you look.
-If thats your goal.
+If that's your goal.